Battlecross: Drummer changes and 2014

 Following the departure of Michael Kreger, the band has gone through a cycle of touring drummers.
-Kevin Talley, formerly of Chimaira filled in for the 2013 Rockstar Energy Drink Mayhem Festival.
-Following the tour, and a show at GWARBQ 2014, Talley stepped down.
-When the band hit the road with Hatebreed, Shadows Fall, and The Acacia Strain for a fall 2013 tour, drummer Adam Pierce of All Shall Perish stepped in behind the kit for the band.
+Kevin Talley, formerly of Chimaira, filled in for the 2013 Rockstar Energy Drink Mayhem Festival.
+Following the tour and a show at GWARBQ 2014, Talley stepped down.
+When the band joined Hatebreed, Shadows Fall, and The Acacia Strain for a fall 2013 tour, drummer Adam Pierce of All Shall Perish stepped in as drummer for the band.

-In 2014, Adam stepped down as the band's drummer, and in stepped session drummer from "War of Will" Shannon Lucas.
-Lucas, already familiar with the material, fit the slot perfectly.
-He stepped in and stuck with the band up until summer 2014.
+In 2014, Adam stepped down as the band's drummer, replaced by Shannon Lucas, session drummer from "War of Will".
+Lucas, already familiar with the material, stuck with the band up until summer 2014.

 During 2014, Battlecross saw a rise in popularity, hitting many tours along the way, including 2 tours in Europe, including a slot on the renown Download Festival held in Donington Park.
 While in Europe, the band hit many smaller venues with fellow Mayhem Festival tour mates Huntress.
-Following a return to the States, Battlecross wasted no time in hitting the road again across America, in direct support of Canadian metallers Protest the Hero.
-During the tour, the band got a much needed exposure increase from being on a bill with such a different style of metal.
-This spike in popularity led to a small headlining tour over the Summer.
-But it would come at the cost of drummer Shannon Lucas, who withdrew from the band after the Protest the Hero tour.
-However, the band quickly had a replacement in the wings, filling the kit position with drummer Alex Bent.
+Following a return to the States, Battlecross continued to tour across America in direct support of Protest the Hero.
+During the tour, the band got an exposure increase from being on a bill with such a different style of metal.
+This spike in popularity led to a small headlining tour over the summer.
+Lucas withdrew from the band after the Protest the Hero tour, replaced by Alex Bent.
 Bent completed the headlining tour, which was Battlecross' first headline tour, with support from Ikillya.
 Canadian metal band Crimson Shadows were also supposed to be on the tour, but encountered problems getting access to the States.
 The tour also included a stop at Dirt Fest 2014.

-On August 20, Battlecross will hit the stage in Mexico City, their first concert in the country, in support of Black Label Society.
-Following the show, they will then set off on a small South American tour in support of Killswitch Engage and Memphis May Fire.
-They will then return to the States for a fall tour opening for Machine Head, Children of Bodom, and Epica.
-The tour will also include a stop at Fillmageddon in Silver Spring, MD.
+On August 20, Battlecross performed in Mexico City, their first concert in the country, in support of Black Label Society.
+Following the show, they set off on a small South American tour in support of Killswitch Engage and Memphis May Fire.
+They then returned to the States for a fall tour opening for Machine Head, Children of Bodom, and Epica.
+The tour also included a stop at Fillmageddon in Silver Spring, MD.

-The band also looked to close 2014 with a rumored entry into the studio to start the recording of their third studio album and follow up to War of Will.
+The band also looked to close 2014 by entering the studio to start the recording of their third studio album.